Ternate: Geography

 Ternate lies in a very active seismic region where volcanic activity and earthquakes are common.
 Ternate belongs to a group of islands that make up part of the Ring of Fire.
 Ternate is dominated by the volcanic Mount Gamalama (1,715 m).
 An 1840 eruption destroyed most houses, and additional ones occurred in 1980, 1983, 1994 and 2011.
 During the 2011 eruption, Indonesia closed a domestic airport near the volcano for several days following ash emissions that reached 2,000 m into the atmosphere.

 The foothills are home to groves of clove trees, and climbs to the peak of the volcano can be made.
 The airport lies along the northeast coastline.
-Hiri island is a volcanic cone lying off the northern tip of Ternate.
-Crocodile-infested Tolire Lake lies in the northwest and is bordered by sheer cliffs.
+Hiri island is a stratovolcanic cone lying off the northern tip of Ternate.
+Moti Island is also a stratovolcano, and is situated between Tidore and Mare Islands to the north and Makian to the south.
+Crocodile-infested Tolire Lake lies in the northwest of Ternate island and is bordered by sheer cliffs.
 Ternate beaches include Sulamadaha in the north, Afetaduma and Jouburiki in the west, and the beach at the village of Kastela in the southeast.